iamkacperwasik/BodyOnTrack/README.md

 npm run dev
 ```

 This will launch the application on a local server.
-Open a web browser and go to http://localhost:3000 to use BodyOnCount.
+Open a web browser and go to http://localhost:3000 to use BodyOnTrack.

 ### Building the Production Version